 Call center agents and others like them who work in the outsourcing industry are more vulnerable to a variety of illnesses than workers in other industries.
-The nature of an outsourcing worker's job puts them at risk for respiratory, auditory, and muscle and joint problems, among other health issues.
-They're usually at work even when the rest of the city have to go home because of a typhoon and the streets are flooded.
+The nature of an outsourcing worker’s job puts them at risk for respiratory, auditory, and muscle and joint problems, among other health issues.
+They’re usually at work even when the rest of the city has to go home because of a typhoon and the streets are flooded.

 Among their peers, night-shift workers face a greater number of health problems than day-shift workers.
 They usually don’t get enough sleep during the day.
 And, they’re likely to adopt unhealthy lifestyle choices to cope with the stress at work and the consequences of their night owl existence.

 This does not mean, however, that employees can just willy-nilly take a day off anytime they like.
 The actual number of days for a service incentive leave may vary from company to company, but all these leaves may be used up by the end of the year.
 Going beyond the limit is discouraged, but not unheard of in cases where the employee has to be hospitalized.

 In cases where the employee fails to present a medical certificate, he or she may be summoned by the management to explain the long absence.
 Once the employee has been absent for 3 consecutive days, he or she may be marked as AWOL or absent without leave.

 For those who rarely get sick, they’re rewarded with the option of converting 5 days of their unused service incentive leave into cash and have the amount added to their year-end bonuses.
 If the employee decides to forgo this conversion, he or she can accumulate the number of days each year, and use them all up in one go for a much-needed vacation.Tags: Employee Health in Outsourcing, no-fault medical leave, Outsourcing to the Philippines, sick leave, vacation leave